Michel-Jean Cazabon: Biography

 Cazabon soon became popular as a society painter, not only with his paintings of Trinidad scenery, but also with his portraits of the planters and merchants of Port of Spain and their families.
 He taught art, and provided illustrations of local events for English newspapers.
 In Trinidad, Cazabon's most important patron was Lord Harris, the English Governor from 1848 to 1854, recording many of his social functions and excursions.
-The Harris Collection of 44 paintings, now displayed at the family home at Belmont in Kent, England, is perhaps the most important collection of nineteenth century visual references of Trinidad.
+The Harris Collection of 44 paintings, now displayed at the family home at Belmont in Kent, England, is perhaps the most important collection of 19th-century visual references of Trinidad.
 Several other less extensive, but important collections were commissioned by William Burnley, the Scottish-American planter, John Lamont and the Earl of Dundonald.
-In 1857 he published a second series of eighteen lithographs of local scenes, Album of Trinidad.
-In 1860 he published, with the photographer Hartmann, a series of sixteen lithographs entitled Album of Demerara, and in that same year contributed one of the scenes in Album Martiniquais, published by Hartmann and the lithographer, Eugène Cicéri.
+In 1857, Cazabon published a second series of 18 lithographs of local scenes, Album of Trinidad.
+In 1860, he published, with the photographer Hartmann, a series of 16 lithographs entitled Album of Demerara, and in that same year contributed one of the scenes in Album Martiniquais, published by Hartmann and the lithographer Eugène Cicéri.

 In 1862, Cazabon moved with his family to Saint Pierre in Martinique.
 He hoped that Saint Pierre, described then as the Paris of the New World, would offer a metropolitan spirit that Trinidad lacked, and provide a greater appreciation for his art.
 Finding much the same attitudes prevailing, he returned to Trinidad about 1870 and attempted to pick up the threads of his former life.
 Never to regain his social standing, he began to drink to dull his disillusionment.
 Hawking his paintings around Port of Spain, he became known only as a drunken, though gentle, old eccentric.
 In 1888, while working at his easel, he died of a heart attack, and the following day was unceremoniously buried in Lapeyrouse Cemetery.

-Lawrence Scott's novel Light Falling on Bamboo (Tindall Street Press, 2012) is a re-imagining of Cazabon's life.
+Lawrence Scott's novel Light Falling on Bamboo (Tindal Street Press, 2012) is a re-imagining of Cazabon's life.